 There is a chronological order in the situations; this means that some of the situations can only occur when another situation has finished.
 This is illustrated in the figures 3.1 and 3.2.
 In figure 3.1 all situations have been plotted against the time.
 The situations after taking off and before landing are situations that can occur in random order.
 It should be noted that there are situations that can be nested situations and could occur during another situation.
-This are the situations taking evasive action, deep stall and navigating.
-They can all occur during an air to air or air to ground attack while the last two can also occur during a normal flight.
+These are the situations taking evasive action, deep stall and navigating.
+They can all occur during an air-to-air or air-to-ground attack while the last two can also occur during a normal flight.
 Deep stall can even occur when the pilot is taking evasive actions.
 All other situations are mutually exclusive.
 We'll call the duration of a situation from now on the time window of that situation.
 The time window is the maximum possible duration of a situation.
 This is stored in the knowledge base so that only the actions and events that might be relevant for the given situation are evaluated.
 It would not be logical to log all events and actions of the past hour for detecting a takeoff situation if the takeoff situation will never take more than 10 minutes.
 To further clarify the chronological order of the situations and the transitions from one situation to another a state diagram has been created and is included as figure 3.2.
+This order of the situations is also stored in the knowledge base because this provides important information about the probability that a situation will occur.
+If the probability that a situation has ended becomes high the probability that one of the succeeding situations has started should rise.